FrancoCalan/roach_tools/README.md

 reset_regs = ['reg_name'] # Registers to reset (->1->0) at startup
 bw         = 1000         # Bandwidth used for plotting/simulation purposes (in MHz)
 ```
 For more complete examples check [here](https://github.com/FrancoCalan/roach_tools/tree/master/examples/config_files).
-For a full description of all possible parameters in a config file check [here](https://github.com/FrancoCalan/roach_tools/wiki/Config-File-Parameters).
+For a more complete description of all possible parameters in a config file check [here](https://github.com/FrancoCalan/roach_tools/wiki/Config-File-Parameters).

 ### CalanFpga